 HPP test procedure

 As in Experiment 1, infants were trained, through book-reading, with two sets of words, one presented in isolation and the other sententially, over a three-week period, and each infant was tested on only one of the word lists s/he had been trained with, contrasted with a list s/he had not heard before (Unfamiliar).
 All children were tested using the same two lists (List 1 and List 3), embedded in passages (Passage 1 and Passage 3, respectively).
-For half the children in Group 1, Passage 1 contained words presented in isolation in the book (‘Isolated passage’) and Passage 3 contained Unfamiliar words, and vice versa for the other children.
-Similarly, for half the children in Group 2, Passage 1 contained words presented sentence-finally in the book (‘Sentential passage’) and Passage 3 contained Unfamiliar words, and vice versa for the other children.
+For half the children in Group 1, Passage 1 contained words presented in isolation in the book (‘Isolated passage’) and Passage 3 contained Unfamiliar words, and vice versa for the other children (see Baby A and Baby B, respectively, in Figure 1a).
+Similarly, for half the children in Group 2, Passage 1 contained words presented sentence-finally in the book (‘Sentential passage’) and Passage 3 contained Unfamiliar words, and vice versa for the other children (see Baby A and Baby B, respectively, in Figure 1b).
 During the HPP each infant heard two passages presented in pseudo-random order (ensuring that no passage was heard more than twice in succession), from randomly chosen sides (right or left).
 Each test involved two familiarisation trials (1 of each passage) and 12 test trials (6 of each passage).

 Results